-Conventional web designing wisdom says that one should stay away from designing the long web from because such forms hurt the conversion rate of the site.
-Company with longer web form tends to lose customers because of the extra time it take to fill all the extra details.
+Conventional web designing wisdom says that one should stay away from designing the long web form because such forms hurt the conversion rate of the site.
+Company with longer web form tends to lose customers because of the extra time it takes to fill in all the extra details.
 This fact is even backed by specific case studies like Expedia example.
 This is a very famous example because here company shortened its contact form by just one field and got a whopping $12 million in extra profit.
 Backed by such concrete examples one can be convinced easily that web forms must not be too long.
 But, can the conventional wisdom be wrong?

 It is, at least in this case.
-While shorter forms contribute in increased conversions, this doesn’t tell the whole story because with forms we are talking about exact conversions and not just conversions in general.
+While shorter forms contribute to increased conversions, this doesn’t tell the whole story because with forms we are talking about exact conversions and not just conversions in general.

 As a designer the challenge for you is to apply this knowledge as you are creating the form.

 It is important for you to know what your client (company) wants in the first place.
-Does it want more leads or does it want high-quality leads only.
+Does it want more leads or does it want high-quality leads only?
 If your client is interested in getting leads only then this is your hint and you should design the short form asking for the basic information of the lead.

-Many places on the earth proclaim how small web forms are best for the conversion but then again they fail to take notice of the quality of conversion.
-So, for the designers the only question to ask from their client is what kind of conversion/information they want and then design the form accordingly.
+Many places on the earth proclaim how small web forms are best for conversion but then again they fail to take notice of the quality of conversion.
+So, for the designers, the only question to ask from their client is what kind of conversion/information they want and then design the form accordingly.